 The Common Workflow Language (CWL) is an emerging standard for writing workflows that are portable across multiple workflow engines and platforms.
-To run workflows written using CWL, first ensure that Toil is installed with the cwl extra (see Extras).
-This will install the cwl-runner and cwltoil executables (these are identical-cwl-runner is the portable name for the default system CWL runner).
+To run workflows written using CWL, first ensure that Toil is installed with the cwl extra as described in Basic installation.
+This will install the executables cwl-runner and cwltoil (these are identical, where cwl-runner is the portable name for the default system CWL runner).